bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 This article highlights how predicting prices is difficult, as prices seem to change by a very small amount if not 0, with noise. https://hackernoon.com/dont-be-fooled-deceptive-cryptocurrency-price-predictions-using-deep-learning-bf27e4837151

 Depending on the volume of data and processing time, we might need an auto encoder to perform this analysis in a timely manner since this issue requires relatively quick response times.
+The xgboost direct approach, while performing the best, also took the longest to train each time.

 Due to the difficulty of predicting L2 order books (all orders open), we will use the L2 information and L1 information to predict the L1 results (mid, bid, ask prices)